kgavvala18/powergloveV2_LockheedMartin/team_agreement.md

 * Aaron Martinez: Hardware/software and whatever else is needed.
 * Brint Nielson: Software/hardware and whatever else is needed.
 * Grant Turner: Hardware/software and whatever else is needed.
+* Kris Gavvala: Hardware/software and whatever else is needed.

 ## Communication Expectations